JonathanWThom/Shoe-Distribution/README.md

 ## Description

 _Users can input new stores, new brands, and assign brands to stores (and vice versa).
-There is also functionality for updating and deleting brands and stores_
+There is also functionality for updating and deleting brands and stores.
+Makes use of ActiveRecord and a many-to-many database schema._

 ## Setup/Installation Requirements

 * _In the command line, run:_
 ```
-$ postgres
+postgres
 ```
 * _Then, in another window:_
 ```